Early Years Provision at Hartington C of E Primary School

 - Read together every day, as part of their regular routine;

-- Encourage your child to talk about the pictures;
+- Encourage your child to talk about the illustrations within the text;

-- Ask questions: Why did that happen?
-What will happen next? ;
+- Ask questions, for example: Why did that happen?
+What will happen next?
+(There are question prompts in all the reading books sent home);

 - Encourage your child to tell you the story in their own words;